jlbeans/odin-facebook/README.md

 # README

 This project is a Facebook clone built with Ruby on Rails and Bulma for styling.
-Read more [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)
+To learn more, visit [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)

 # Features